-You’ve probably heard of backlinks before.
-And you’re probably aware they are an essential element of high search engine rankings.
+You’ve probably heard of them before, but what are backlinks?
+You’re probably aware they are an essential element of high search engine rankings.
 However, do you know how they work and why they improve the value of your site?
 Let’s take a close look at backlinks.
 With a thorough understanding, it becomes possible to create an effective content distribution plan that drives organic traffic.

 What Are Backlinks?

-Backlinks are sometimes referred to as inbound links” or incoming links, but the term generally refers to links that lead back to your site from an originating website.
+Backlinks are sometimes referred to as inbound links, but the term generally refers to links that lead back to your site from another website.

 Having a good amount of quality backlinks pointing to your site is beneficial in many ways.
 Although backlinks have always played a major role in search engine rankings,they play an even larger role today in securing top-ranking spots on search engine results pages (SERPs).

 From a search engine optimization (SEO) standpoint, backlinks add considerable value to a website.
 All factors being equal, a website that has a good number of high-quality backlinks has a much better chance of getting a high search engine ranking than sites that have fewer backlinks.